nicholas-long/resume/README.md

 - Pro hacker rank on HackTheBox.
 Solved "insane" level reverse engineering and binary exploitation challenges.
 Completed binary exploitation track.
 Received badges for echoland and vmcrack challenges. https://app.hackthebox.com/profile/459321
 - I am a contributor to the popular Seclists cybersecurity repository.
 I created a list of target files for local file inclusion (LFI) checks, and this list automatically updates itself from debian packages using bash scripts and github actions integrations.
 [SecLists/Fuzzing/LFI/LFI-etc-files-of-all-linux-packages.txt at master · danielmiessler/SecLists · GitHub](https://github.com/danielmiessler/SecLists/blob/master/Fuzzing/LFI/LFI-etc-files-of-all-linux-packages.txt)
 - Cyber Apocalypse CTF 2021: placed 95 out of 4512 teams - solved all reversing and binary exploitation challenges including reverse engineering simulated ransomware to recover files
+- Reverse engineered BattlEye anti-cheat game protection
 - Created a passive and active wifi attack script with awk and aircap-ng
 - Developed a poker bot using neural networks and evolutionary algorithms.
-- Reverse engineered BattlEye anti-cheat protection system and created a bypass
-- Created an index of file hashes for a search engine by slowly retrieving a list of all of the repositories from GitHub's API and scanning the popular ones
+- Retrieved a list of all git repositories on Github from the rate-limited API
+- Created a search engine to look up billions of files by MD5 hash

 ## Work Experience

-### Stay at home dad and Owner of Long Custom 3D Fabrication LLC <time> October 2018 - Present </time>
+### Stay at home dad <time> October 2018 - Present </time>
 I was fortunate enough to be able to take time off from the workforce to help raise my two amazing children.
 I have had time to further my cybersecurity education with TryHackMe, HackTheBox, and Offensive Security Playgrounds.
-I run a side business where I create and sell custom products on Amazon, eBay, and local B2B sales, all using 3D printers.
-I am able to make my own 3D models with Blender or CAD modeling software and use slicer software to print them.
-I make items such as gardening products and generic replacement machine parts.

 ### Application System Analyst - Trane, La Crosse, WI <time> July 2014 - April 2018 </time>
 My duties included development and providing support, bug fixes, and workarounds for customers.
 During my time on the team, I helped with the transition from a domain specific C++ solution to a .NET MVC web application.
 I was involved in every layer of the application’s stack and got experience with numerous programming languages, libraries, and paradigms.
 Two times, my manager sent me to “That Conference”, a Microsoft-specific development conference.